blefebvre/aem-phonegap-starter-kit/README.md

 From the [Apps console](http://localhost:4502/aem/apps.html/content/phonegap), navigate to your app, and through the English page to the first page of the app (it will have the Cordova logo as it's thumbnail).
 Enter 'select' mode via the checkmark button in the action bar, and select the app card (named 'ShapesCon' in my case).

 With your app selected, tap the PhoneGap icon to download your application to the filesystem.
+Unzip the payload, and navigate to the folder it created using your terminal of choice.

-Using the PhoneGap CLI, build and deploy your application to the iOS Simulator with the following command:
+Using the [PhoneGap CLI](https://github.com/phonegap/phonegap-cli), build and deploy your application to the iOS Simulator with the following command:

     phonegap run ios